|Relationship to me:

 placide animam egit

-The Latin inscription on the left (above) is taken from the photograph above while the 'verbatim' translation was kindly given to me by Jerry Gandolfo].
-It is interesting to note that the words "de Newman Hall, county.
-Essex" have been added as an afterthought as can be seen in the attached photo detailing the upper half of the inscription.
-Were they appended like this simply because they would otherwise have destroyed the flow of the verse?
+The Latin inscription on the left (above) is taken from the photograph above while the translation has been carried out by istorian Peter Foden.
+The words "de Newman Hall, county.
+Essex" have been added as an afterthought as can be seen in the photo below:

 A document dated 1609 relating to a lease of the Manor of Buckland Newton Dorset and associated appurtenances was discovered by Harold Biggs (see email dated 10 Dec 2013), and includes the names of Thomas Newman and his three children as joint lessees.
 The children's names were given as Thomas (the younger), Robert and Mary.
 Initially it was assumed that the elder Thomas refers to Thomas d.1649, but given that his son Richard Newman's name doesn't appear on the lease, it seems more likely that the document refers to Thomas d.1668 and that the three children were his.
 By 1609, the children of Thomas d.1649 would have been adults - indeed it was in the year following this lease agreement that Richard Newman engaged in his own land transactions when he purchased the estates of Sparkford and Cadbury.